William 'Ryan' Currier

 About

-Originally from upstate New York, William "Ryan" Currier first became interested in hydrometeorology after moving to the arid west to attend the University of Colorado, where he studied Environmental Science and Biology.
+Originally from upstate New York, Ryan first became interested in hydrometeorology after moving to the arid west to attend the University of Colorado, where he studied Environmental Science and Biology.
 After graduating from CU Boulder, he moved to Seattle to attend the University of Washington.
-Here, Ryan evaluated the Weather Research and Forecasting (WRF) model and the PRISM climatology against independent snow depth observations that he collected for NASA's OLYMPEX campaign in Olympic National Park.
-Afterwards, Ryan was awarded a NASA Earth and Space Sciences Fellowship to integrate multiple remote sensing platforms with hydrologic models to better quantify snow in forests.
-Ryan implemented a subgrid scale modeling parametrization into a hydrologic model to look at the effect of forest-snow variability on streamflow in multiple climates throughout the western United States.
+Here, Ryan evaluated atmospheric models and collected snow-related observations for NASA's OLYMPEX campaign in Olympic National Park.
+Afterwards, Ryan implemented a subgrid scale forest-snow model into a hydrologic model to look at how forest-snow variability affects summer streamflow, which is particularly important for maintaining fish habitat.

-In his free time, Ryan enjoys snowboarding, photography, running, and playing various team sports.
+In his free time, Ryan enjoys snowboarding, golfing, running, cooking, and playing various team sports.

 Research Interests